upnorth/ScoreBoard/README.md

 My commit messages are usually fairly concise and I like to squash them all into a feature commit as the PR/MR is merged, but until then I figure that they might provide some value for me or the reviewer.

+#### Regarding production ready code and scalability

+The recruiter presenting this task helpfully pointed out that considering things like thread safety is appreciated, and certainly seems relevant in the systems Sportradar develops and maintains.

+However, the task is also clear that it's supposed to be a simple library, so I'm hesitant to add complexities like that, especially without clearer technical requirements for it.
+I did however read about it a bit and besides already using final for immutability, I would consider switching to a "CopyOnWriteArrayList" or similar for better thread safety as well as using an Atomic integer for the match counter.
+Both from suggestions by ChatGPT that seemed relevant for this use-case.

+My implementation is focused on a simple implementation to "my standards", as also instructed.

 ### Approach

 #### Day 1 (~6h)